 This program prepares students to work in retail, community, hospital, home infusion, mail order and long-term care pharmacies.

 All of our students are expected to take a national certification exam from the Pharmacy Technician Certification Board (PTCB) upon completion of the program.
 Students must be eligible to register with the Florida Board of Pharmacy.
 Program completers who wish to work as Pharmacy Technicians must register with the Board of Pharmacy (565.014.F.S.).
-Pharmacy Technician Registration - access important information regarding Pharmacy Technician registration in the State of Florida.
+Pharmacy Technician Registration Link - access important information regarding Pharmacy Technician registration in the State of Florida.

 Program H170500 consists of a planned sequence of courses.